Aliases for FGF23 Gene

 GeneCards Summary for FGF23 Gene

 FGF23 (Fibroblast Growth Factor 23) is a Protein Coding gene.
 Diseases associated with FGF23 include Hypophosphatemic Rickets, Autosomal Dominant and Tumoral Calcinosis, Hyperphosphatemic, Familial, 2.
-Among its related pathways are Signaling by activated point mutants of FGFR3 and PI3K/AKT activation.
+Among its related pathways are FGFR1 mutant receptor activation and RET signaling.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and type 1 fibroblast growth factor receptor binding.
-An important paralog of this gene is FGF3.
+An important paralog of this gene is FGF21.

 UniProtKB/Swiss-Prot Summary for FGF23 Gene